Originally published January 12, 2021, updated May 10, 2022

 Backup and restoration

 A single-tenant application gives you more control over backups and recovery.
-Since a backup includes both the code and data of a single instance, this process is straightforward and allows for easy restoration to any previous version.
+Since a backup includes both the underlying code and data structure of a single instance, this process is straightforward and allows for easy restoration to any previous version.

-Verdict: If you need to quickly and easily back up your eCommerce applications on your schedule, your best bet is a single-tenant environment.
+Verdict: If you need to quickly and easily back up your eCommerce applications on your schedule, your best bet is a single-tenant option.
 If you’re considering multi-tenancy, make sure their premium and dedicated backup features are sufficient for your needs.

 Security and dependability

 In a single-tenant setup, your environment is yours and yours alone.
-Without shared elements, there are no possible data accessibility points between tenants.
+Without shared elements, there are no possible data accessibility points between different tenants.

 In a multi-tenant setup, by contrast, there is only some isolation of single and shared databases.
 With more access points, attackers can more easily take advantage of systems or exploit their vulnerabilities.
 For customers, this translates into a higher chance of being targeted with a malicious attack.